Coasting trade and the Canada-European Union Economic and Trade Agreement (CETA)

 - Pension and employment insurance requirements

-EU entities are required to complete an advance notification form before providing cabotage services (feeder services, repositioning empty containers, dredging services) without a coasting trade licence:
+EU entities are required to complete an advance notification form before providing cabotage services (feeder services, dredging services) without a coasting trade licence:

 Marine carriers must also electronically transmit a: